The "20th Century Motor" Moment: Is the U.S. Auto Industry Living Atlas Shrugged?

 Rand's villain, James Taggart, relied on political pull rather than better rail lines to stay ahead.
 The danger for the U.S. auto industry is becoming a sector that survives on lobbying rather than lithium.

 The "China Shock" is the ultimate market verdict.
-It is a reminder that in the cold logic of industrial reality:
+It's a reminder that in the cold logic of industrial reality, no amount of policy can rewrite the math.

 "We can ignore reality, but we cannot ignore the consequences of ignoring reality."